The 50 Essential Trader Joe's Foods

 Dark Chocolate Peanut Butter Cups

 This snack encapsulates exactly why Trader Joe’s sells so much junk food.
 First: these peanut butter cups are tiny and you buy ‘em in a huge plastic bin.
 Eating a few of them puts absolutely no dent in the larger bucket.
 So what’s the big deal about eating a few?
 It’s almost healthy, you know?
 Dark chocolate?
 Healthy.
 Peanut butter?
 Healthy.
 Consuming snacks in moderation?
 Healthy.
-Now, in reality, you’re probably eating five or six at a time of these absolutely addictive mini Reese’s-for-grownups.
+Now, in reality, you’re probably eating five or six of these absolutely scrumptious mini Reese’s-for-grownups at a time.
 TJ’s says there are 36 cups per tub, which means you can eat five a day and the tub will last a week.
 Perfectly reasonable.
 It’s almost like you didn’t eat any of them at all.

 Steamed Chicken Soup Dumplings

 Who knew that Trader Joe’s, of all places, would be the ones to crack the code of the frozen soup dumpling?
 And why hasn’t Din Tai Fung rolled out these bad boys yet?
 These are definitely reminiscent of your favorite xiaolongbao spots, with a delightful burst of soup packed into each little dumpling.
-They're made from chicken instead of the traditional pork, but packed with ginger and onion so it’s hard to notice a stark difference.
-The dumpling skins aren’t as thin and delicate as you’d expect, but come on, it’s a microwaveable soup dumpling from a major grocery chain that actually tastes good.
-The worst part is that there are only six to a box, and anyone who eats soup dumplings knows you need at least three trays of those bad boys.
+They're made from chicken instead of the traditional pork, but loaded with enough ginger and onion that it’s hard to notice a stark difference.
+The dumpling skins aren’t as thin and delicate as you’d expect from a hole-in-the-wall in Chinatown, but come on, it’s a microwaveable soup dumpling from a major grocery chain that actually tastes good.
+The worst part is that there are only six to a box, and anyone who eats soup dumplings knows you need at least three trays of dumplings to feel mildly satiated.

 Japanese Style Fried Rice

 This is perhaps the most satisfyingly simple of all the pan-Asian fare in the freezer.
-The lightly oiled rice is packed with edamame, julienned carrots, protein-packing tofu, and, most crucially, hijiki seaweed, which adds a completely different profile to what many associate with garden-variety takeout fried rice.
+The lightly oiled rice is filled with protein-rich edamame, julienned carrots, cubes of tofu, and, most crucially, hijiki seaweed, which adds a completely different profile to what many associate with garden-variety takeout fried rice.
 It's layered.
 It's thoughtfully composed.
 Balanced.
 Dare we say it's almost restaurant quality?
 We won't say.
 It's rude to talk with your mouth full of seaweed strands.

 Charles Shaw Wines